 The DNWP has many opportunities for volunteers to get involved, hands-on, in where downtown is going.
-Join one of our two committees listed below, or simply contact us to help with an event like Shine to Wine, Light Up or the Christmas Home Tour or lend a hand in maintaining and replanting our 16 planters.
+Join one of our two committees listed below, or simply contact us to help with an event like Concerts on the Deck, Light Up Downtown or the Holiday Home Tour or lend a hand in maintaining and replanting our 16 planters.
 Community support is a valuable asset we depend upon.

 Organization involves getting everyone working toward the same goal and assembling the appropriate human and financial resources to implement a Main Street revitalization program.
 A governing board and standing committees make up the fundamental organizational structure of the volunteer-driven program.
 Volunteers are coordinated and supported by a paid program director as well.
 This structure not only divides the workload and clearly delineates responsibilities, but also builds consensus and cooperation among the various stakeholders.